EmilyCheoh/exercise/README.md

 # exercise

-my favorite candy is gummy.
-add a line to describe the project?
+My favorite candy is chocolate almonds/cashew add a line to describe the project?